“Luxurious, spacious, and spotlessly clean apartments in Berlin’s attractive Schöneberg district (sleeping 2-5)”

 - Washing machine

-The kitchens are well equipped, with an electric hob, microwave and fridge-freezer, kettle and coffee machine.
-As well as plenty of crockery and pots and pans, you’ll also find thoughtful items such as a peeler, sieve, lemon-squeezer and a teapot, though you'll need to buy all groceries including washing up liquid and bin bags.
-In summer you can barbecue outside on the small communal terrace at the back of the building.
+The kitchens are well-equipped, with an electric hob, microwave and fridge-freezer, kettle and coffee machine.
+As well as plenty of crockery and pots and pans, you’ll also find thoughtful items such as a peeler, sieve, lemon-squeezer and a teapot.
+You'll need to buy all groceries, however, tea, coffee capsules and sugar plus cleaning materials are supplied.
+In summer you can barbecue outside on the small communal courtyard between both buildings.

 The Wednesday and Saturday market on Winterfeldtplatz, a 2-minute walk away, is a foodie’s dream: lots of organic and local produce, dizzying arrays of cheese, bread and freshly made pasta, and lots of stalls selling cooked food ranging from Bratwurst to gozleme (filled Turkish flatbread).
 The area around the market is also choc-a-block with restaurants and cafés, and there are supermarkets within a 5-minute walk of the apartments.